forcedotcom/sfdx-scanner/docs/README.md

 ## How to generate Change Log

 ### Option 1: github-changelog-generator
-This tool is finnicky.
-If you can't get it working, try Option 2 instead.
+If you have trouble getting this tool working, try option 2 instead.
 #### Install github-changelog-generator

 Instructions: https://github.com/github-changelog-generator/github-changelog-generator/blob/master/README.md